swxben/NSIShim/README.md

 1. Install the entire application to `%APPDATA%\application_id\version` (optionally to `%APPDATA%\author\application_id\version`)
 2. Create or overwrite a shortcut to the application executable (`%APPDATA%\application_id\version\application.exe`) to `%APPDATA%\application_id\application.lnk`.
 	- if the application includes multiple user entry points (eg. a POS terminal and a financial controller terminal for the same system) then multiple shortcuts could be created at `%APPDATA%\application_id\`
+	- this spec doesn't specify what the shortcuts are called, how many are created, etc. This is totally up to the installer.
 3. Optionally create entries in the Start menu or Startup menu linking to the entry points created at `%APPDATA%\application_id\*.lnk`

 This allows side-by-side installation of an new version of an application while an older version of the same application is still running.

+#### Shared files

+Each full installer must not rely on the existence of a previous version of the application - it should create a full execution environment from scratch.
+That said, there could be files that have to be migrated from version to version, such as SQLite databases or configuration files.
+If it is appropriate to store these files with the application (rather than in user-specified locations) they can be stored in a `SHARED` folder at `%APPDATA%\application_id\SHARED`.
+Migration for these files should be done in the installation script or by the application on opening the file.
+The `SHARED` folder should be created by the installation script if it does not exist, i.e. the xShim implementation is not responsible for creating or maintaining the `SHARED` folder, but any other folders created within `%APPDATA%\application_id` (eg `%APPDATA%\Configuration\...`) may be broken by future changes to the xShim specification.

 ### Release layout (file share or URL)